Syntax Guide

 - name: stage1

-script: echo "stage1"Example 3: Terminate the currently running pipeline under pull_request
+script: echo "stage1"Example 3: Stop the previous running pipeline under pull_request

 main: